ChamodKalupahana/refusal_direction/README.md

-# ARBOX Project: Refusal in Language Models Is Mediated by a Single Direction
+# ARBOX Project: Imitating uncensored fine-tuning with steering vectors

 **Content warning**: This repository contains prompts that is offensive, harmful, or otherwise inappropriate in nature.